byte4RR4Y/rock4se-image-builder/README.md

 You will find your image in the output folder.

-If you prefer a graphical interface you can download Image-builder2(not updated!):
+If you prefer a graphical interface you can download Image-builder2(NOT UPDATED!):

 https://drive.google.com/file/d/1h_ni_BUCPj5Ob7wUyk_nTow3XgTlLGUF/view?usp=sharing